 The University has Financial Regulations to ensure that it properly looks after the money it is paid by students, funders, donors, organisations and governments.

 The UK Government will only pay money to the University if it has Financial Regulations in place.
 All staff and students should adhere to the regulations.
-The Financial Regulations and the Scheme of Delegation combine to inform the University's decision making processes.
+The Financial Regulations and the Scheme of Delegated Approvals combine to inform the University's decision making processes.
 The Financial Policies below give further guidance on the operation of the Financial Regulations.

 Key points of the Financial Regulations

 A summary on how to comply with the Financial Regulations.

 Find the answers to the most common questions about the Financial Regulations via the 10 Things Everyone Should Know about the Financial Regulations.